voglerdaniel/data-512-final-project/README.md

-# Smoke and Mirrors: Wilfire Impact Estimate in Pueblo, CO
+# Wilfire Impact Estimate in Pueblo, CO

 In this analysis, I develop an estimate of smoke intensity from wildfires in Pueblo, CO.
 I then assess how the smoke intensity score I hypothesize compares to the the Air Quality Index (AQI), a metric commonly used by the US Environmental Protection Agency.